porterbmoody/datascienceisawsome/docs/visualize.md

 (We don't prefer British English, like Hadley, so don't use `colour` instead of `color`.)

-To map an encoding to a variable, associate the name of the encoding to the name of the variable inside `encode()`.
+To map an encoding to a variable, associate the name of the encoding to the name of the variable inside `.encode()`.
 Altair will automatically assign a unique level of the encoding (here a unique color) to each unique value of the variable, a process known as __scaling__.
 Altair will also add a legend that explains which levels correspond to which values.

 The colors reveal that many of the unusual points are two-seater cars.
 These cars don't seem like hybrids, and are, in fact, sports cars!
 Sports cars have large engines like SUVs and pickup trucks, but small bodies like midsize and compact cars, which improves their gas mileage.
 In hindsight, these cars were unlikely to be hybrids since they have large engines.